netropy/fpintro/ch4_4_recursive_add.md

 ### 4.4 Recursive Function `add`
 Obviously, adding two numbers is not an exciting calculation.
 As a primitive operation offered by any CPU, it is "built into hardware".
 Thus, it is inefficient to re-define an `add` operation "in software" as a recursive function.
-However, it makes a good excercise in thinking recursively :-)
+However, it makes a good exercise in thinking recursively :-)

 #### 4.4.1 Find a recursive definition for the addition of two numbers `m`, `n`.